 We can research questions on most legal topics covering British jurisdictions and the EU.

-We can help with queries on the European Union and maintain a database of records on the EU and its institutions which are available on Knowledge Base.
+We can help with queries on the European Union and we maintain a database of records on the EU and its institutions which are available on Knowledge Base.

-The Law Society believes in being open about what we do and we make a lot of information available via our website.
-We can search the Society's Council, Board and Committee documentation to find information about policy decisions or responses by the Law Society.
+The Law Society believes in being open about what we do and so make a lot of information available via our website.
+We can search the Law Society's Council, Board and Committee documentation to find information about policy decisions or responses by the Law Society.

-Research will normally be completed within 48 hours.
+Research is normally completed within 48 hours.